DMM TOC > 200 Commercial Letters and Cards > 230 First-Class Mail|

 d.
 Be part of a single mailing of at least 500 pieces of Presorted First-Class Mail.

 f.
 Bear a delivery address that includes the correct ZIP Code or ZIP+4 code and that meets these address quality standards:

-The Move Update standard requires the periodic matching of a mailer's address records with customer-filed change-of-address orders maintained by the USPS.
-For this standard, address is a specific address associated with a specific occupant name.
-Each address in a mailing at First-Class Mail commercial letter prices must meet the requirements in 602.5.0.
+[6-2-14] The Move Update standard requires the periodic matching of a mailer's address records with customer-filed change-of-address orders maintained by the USPS.
+See 602.5.0 for Move Update standards.

 The ZIP Code accuracy standard is a means of ensuring that the 5-digit ZIP Code in the delivery address correctly matches the delivery address information.
 For the purposes of this standard, address means a specific address associated with a specific 5-digit ZIP Code.
 Each address in a mailing at commercial First-Class Mail letter prices must meet the ZIP Code accuracy requirements in 602.6.0.

 4.0 Additional Eligibility Standards for Nonautomation First-Class Mail

 Any Intelligent Mail barcode on a mailpiece in nonautomation First-Class Mail mailings must be correct for the delivery address and meet the standards in 202.5.0, 708.3.0, and 233.4.0.